 Frequently Asked Questions

-A comprehensive list of frequently asked question is available at this link: AssistNow FAQ
+A comprehensive list of frequently asked questions is available at this link: AssistNow FAQ

 If you need additional support, please contact services-support@u-blox.com.